The fisheries lab of Dr. Jamie Roberts at Georgia Southern University

 BS: University of Georgia

 I am a fish ecologist with particular interests in population and community dynamics, dispersal ecology, population and conservation genetics, and environmental change.
 I apply a variety of field, genetic, and modeling methods to address key questions in fisheries management and conservation biology.
-At GSU, I teach Fisheries Biology, Ichthyology, Conservation Biology, Evolution and Ecology, Landscape Genetics, and Environmental Biology.
+At GSU, I teach Fisheries Biology, Ichthyology, Conservation Biology, Evolution and Ecology, Landscape Genetics, Wildlife Management, Research Methods, and Environmental Biology (and sometimes sleep :)

 Phone: 912-478-4687